No arbitrage assumption implies the differentiability of derivative pricing function: Functions transforming a continuous Markov semimartingale into a semimartingale

 \end{proof}

-\begin{remark} For a general continuous Markov semimartingale $X$, we could always construct $Y_t=X_t-X_0$, a continuous semimartingale additive functional of $X$. \end{remark}
+\begin{remark} For a general continuous Markov semimartingale $X$, we could always construct $Y_t=X_t-X_0$ which is a continuous semimartingale additive functional of $X$. \end{remark}

-\begin{Example} We consider a continuous Markov semimartingale $\hat{X}_t=c(t)+t+W_t$ where $c$ is the Cantor function and $W$ is a Brownian motion.
-Notice that $V_t=c(t)+t$ is a strictly increasing, continuous, deterministic process, and $dt$ is absolutely continuous with respect to $dV_t$.
+\begin{Example} We consider a continuous Markov semimartingale $\hat{X}_t=c(t)+t+W_t$ where $c$ is Cantor function and $W$ is Brownian motion.
+Notice that $V_t=c(t)+t$ is strictly increasing continuous deterministic process, and $dt$ is absolutely continuous with respect to $dV_t$.
 We have